Training Nonlinear Transformers for Chain-of-Thought Inference: A Theoretical Generalization Analysis: The Mechanism of CoT and the Proof Sketch

 \subsection{Transformers implement CoT by Attending to the Most Similar Examples Every Step}

-In this section, we characterize the key mechanism of a properly trained one-layer Transformer to implement CoT on a $K$-steps reasoning task via training dynamics analysis of the attention layer, as demonstrated in Figure \ref{figure: mechanism}.
+We characterize the key mechanism of a properly trained one-layer Transformer to implement CoT on a $K$-steps reasoning task via training dynamics analysis of the attention layer, as demonstrated in Figure \ref{figure: mechanism}.
 This is different from the mechanism study in \citep{LSGP23, FZGY23} by constructing a model that can conduct CoT.
 We have the following proposition for the trained model. \begin{prpst} Let $\mathcal{S}_k^*$ denote the index set of the context columns of the testing prompt $\bfP$ in (\ref{eqn: testing prompt}) that (a) correspond to the $k$-th step in a context example and (b) share the same TSR pattern in the $k$-th input as the $k$-th input $\bfv_{k-1}$ of the query, $k\in[K]$.
 Given a trained model that satisfies conditions (i) to (iii) of Theorem \ref{thm: training} and (\ref{eqn: span}) and (\ref{eqn: l_ts CoT}) after $T$ iterations, we have with $\bfq_k$ defined in (\ref{eqn: update Pk}).
-Moreover, for any $f\in\mathcal{T}'$, the $k$-th step output $\bfv_k$ given $\bfx_{query}=\bfmu_i'$ satisfies, \end{prpst}

-Proposition \ref{prpst: attn} first illustrates that, when conducting the $k$-th step reasoning of the query for any $k\in[K']$, the trained model assigns dominant attention weights on the prompt columns that are also the $k$-th step reasoning of examples and share the same TSR pattern in the $k$-th step input as the query.
+Moreover, for any $f\in\mathcal{T}'$, the $k$-th step output $\bfv_k$ given $\bfx_{query}=\bfmu_i'$ satisfies, \end{prpst} Proposition \ref{prpst: attn} first illustrates that, when conducting the $k$-th step reasoning of the query for any $k\in[K']$, the trained model assigns dominant attention weights on the prompt columns that are also the $k$-th step reasoning of examples and share the same TSR pattern in the $k$-th step input as the query.
 Then, given a sufficient number of testing context examples by (\ref{eqn: l_ts CoT}), it is ensured that the fraction of the correct TSR pattern is the largest in the output of each step by (\ref{eqn: Ak_ij}).
 Subsequently, the generation by greedy decoding (\ref{eqn: greedy}) is correct in each step, leading to a successful CoT generalization.